Feyerabend/cc/ch08/addition/linear/README.md

 ### The Connectives: Multiplicative vs. Additive

-Linear logic has *eight main connectives*, organized in dual pairs.
+Linear logic has *eight main connectives*, organised in dual pairs.
 This richness comes from distinguishing between different ways resources can combine.

 Why so many?
 Because linear logic is *finer-grained* than classical logic.
 In classical logic, we have one "and" (∧) and one "or" (∨).
 But when